jzyra/inject-dll/README.md

 # inject-dll
 This tool allows you to inject a DLL into a running Windows process.
+Normally, it bypass all static antivirus scans.
-It is then possible to execute code in this process and to set up hooks on the native functions of the Windows API.
+It is then possible to execute code in this process and set up hooks on the native functions of the Windows API.

 # Build